Let’s talk about grapeseed oil vs rosehip oil for skin. Sure both are lightweight, non-comedogenic and suitable for all skin types.

 - Mix a few drops of oil into your clay mask to help reduce the dryness of the mask.

 - Both rosehip and grapeseed oil are soothing to the skin around the eyes and may help with puffiness, discoloration and more.

 Now, here are some rosehip and grapeseed oil products that you can incorporate into your skin care routine:

-- Kosmea Rosehip Oil: unlike many other rosehip oils that are pressed only from the rosehip seed (which is high in fatty acids), this oil is made from the seed and pulp (which is rich in vitamin A).
-So, you get a well-rounded rosehip oil with all the important nutrients for your skin.
-Get a 10% discount code from this oil here.
+- Kosmea Rosehip Oil: unlike many other rosehip oils that are extracted only from the seed (which is high in fatty acids), this oil is made from the entire rosehip (i.e. the seed, pulp and skin – with skin having much higher amounts of vitamin A. So, you get a well-rounded rosehip oil with all the important nutrients for your skin.
+Get Kosmea’s rosehip oil.

 - NOW Solutions Grapeseed Oil: this cold-pressed, grapeseed oil is clear and odorless.
 Great to use on its own or in a blend.

 FAQs ABOUT GRAPESEED OR ROSEHIP OIL FOR SKIN